 21. Offences and penalties

-A person who contravenes a provision of these regulations commits an offence.
+A person who contravenes a provision of these regulations commits an offence, and unless otherwise provided in these regulations, the penalty is a fine of $1 000.

-Penalty: $1 000.
+[Regulation 21 amended in Gazette 28 Jun 2016 p.
+2683.]

 22. Infringement notices and modified penalties (Act s.
 39)

 (1) For the purposes of section 39 the offences for which infringement notices may be given and the modified penalties for those offences are prescribed in Schedule 1.